abzi-py/serilux/docs/source/user_guide/object_registry.rst

 Best Practices
 --------------

-1. **Always Register Before Deserialization**
+1. **Register Root Objects**
-   - Register objects in the registry before calling ``deserialize()``
+   - Register root objects (the object you're deserializing) in the registry before calling ``deserialize()``
-   - Or let Serilux handle it automatically during Phase 1
+   - Nested objects in containers are automatically registered in Phase 1 (recursively, at any depth)
+   - Single object fields are automatically registered in Phase 2 (immediately after creation)
+   - Only root objects require manual registration

 2. **Use Consistent Object IDs**
    - Use the same ID format throughout your application